 - Most importantly, encourage your family to come visit our shelter and consider adopting a rescue pet!

 Remember, these are just a few ideas and there are many, many more ways to help!
+We are happy to come up with a custom project for kids and teens looking to help out our pets awaiting adoption!
 Contact Katie at (603) 889-2275 ext.
 36 or by email to get started today.

 Read Our guest blog for Triangle Credit Union about how kids can help our pets, including links to toys you can make at home for our pets awaiting adoption.